supernova0866/QBolt/README.md

 Worth knowing before you rely on it for anything serious:

-- **No persistent workspace.** Unlike a typical IDE, QBolt doesn't save your script between sessions.
-Closing the tab clears everything, including your connection.
-Download or copy anything you want to keep.
+- **Scripts persist, credentials don't.** Your SQL and JS scripts are saved to this browser's localStorage, but your database connection isn't: the URL and token live in session storage only, cleared the moment you close the tab.
+Reconnect each time you return.
-- **Session only, single tab.** Credentials live in `sessionStorage`, cleared when the tab closes.
+- **Single browser, single device.** Saved scripts live in this browser only.
 There's no account system and no syncing between devices or browsers.
 - **No server in between.** QBolt talks directly to your Turso database through the libSQL client, straight from the browser.
 Your database URL and token pass through your browser only, never through any third party of ours.
 - **JS mode runs in the same page.** Scripts execute inside the browser tab itself using a real `AsyncFunction`, not a sandboxed worker.
 Treat it the same way you'd treat code you'd paste into a browser console.
 - **The formatter is regex-based, not a full SQL parser.** It handles common clause breaks and keyword casing well, but it won't gracefully handle every edge case in a deeply nested query.